25h Th, 15h Pr, 2d FW

 Learning unit contents

 This course is mainly an introduction to the extractive industry : underground mines, open pits and quarries (excluding oil and gas extraction).
+It is teached in English.

 The mining industry extracts metallic ores and other important commodities (i.e. fertilizer precursors), solid fuels, industrial minerals and construction materials.
 In the alloted time, the course presents an overview of the very large span of exploitation methods and specific mining equipements.